Weak Gravity Conjecture of Charged-Rotating-AdS Black Hole Surrounded by Quintessence and String Cloud: Kerr-Newman-AdS black hole with quintessence and cloud of strings

-As we see here, the two equations (58) and (52) are exactly same.
-Now we are going to examine the another universal relation that is related to the dark energy parameter.
-Hence according to equation (49), one can we have,
+As we see here, the two equations (\ref{58}) and (\ref{52}) are the same.
+Now, we are going to examine another universal relation that is related to the dark energy parameter.
+Hence, according to the equation (\ref{49}), one can have,